duneanalytics/docs/docs/data-tables/spellbook/contributing/7-make-a-pull-request-get-merged-become-an-archwizard.md

 ---
-title: 7. 🌈 Make a Pull Request, Get Merged, Become an Archwizard 🧙
+title: 7. 🧙 Make a Pull Request
 description: With all this out of the way, it’s time to submit a PR to the official Spellbook!
 ---